-A student shall be eligible for a fee waiver when the student currently lives in a household that meets the same income guidelines, with the same limits based on household size, that are used for the federal free meals program.
+A student shall be eligible for a fee and fine waiver when:

+- 1. The student currently lives in a household that meets the same income guidelines, with the same limits based on household size, that are used for the federal free meals program; - 2.
+The student's parents/guardians are veterans or active-duty military personnel with income at or below 200% of the federal poverty line; or - 3.
+The student is homeless, as defined in the McKinney-Vento Homeless Assistance Act (42 U.S.C. §11434a).

-The Superintendent or designee will give additional consideration where one or more of the following factors are present:
+The Superintendent or designee will give additional consideration when one or more of the following factors are present: